isomerpages/moe-punggolviewpri/_ez-links/For Parents/For Parents.md

 #### \[Parent Kit\] Transitioning Back to School - It's a New Normal for us all

-Dear parents,
+Dear parents, &nbsp;

 With the end of the Circuit Breaker on 1 Jun 2020, we enter the phase of safe opening.
 2 Jun 2020 marks the beginning of a brand new school term.
-This new term with new arrangements and routines will be a new normal for all of us.
+This new term with new arrangements and routines will be a new normal for all of us.&nbsp;

 We hope that this issue of Parent Kit will help you to understand Back to School arrangements better and how you can guide your children to adjust back to school.